jcole099/jcole099/README.md

 * C++
 * Python

-The best way to contact me at this time is through the Discord chat application.
+The best way to contact me is through the Discord chat application.
 My username is dmc_run#4350

 <!---
 jcole099/jcole099 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.